WaiveCar/Waivecar/README.md

 If you **add a controller** you have to put it in some giant enumerated list in `js/app.js`.
 This *could* have grabbed `*.js` but it doesn't and there may even be a dependency problem to doing so given the state of this thing, so just tack your new thing on at the end.

+### Accessing the server

+Instead of directly talking to the server, this app uses a very convoluted and indirect way of doing it through an angular thing called [ngResource](https://docs.angularjs.org/api/ngResource).
+At first blush it looks close to being an ORM-style way of doing things - however, there's lots of added complexity which make it absurd and comically horrendous.
+Generally speaking doing `ack-grep '\$resource'` will expose this.

+There's a number of filtering system that are used which are tucked and hidden away in obscure files that prevent a direct mapping from working as most would assume would be the case.

+Also, as a security note, these filterings are being done inexplicably client side so if a hacker was able to override it, they'd probably be able to do such things as re-assign their stripe id or other terrible things.
+Comically horrendous.

+Of course the *right* way to do this would be to unscaffold this indirect action-at-a-distance anti-patterned nonsense and do things directly ... but alas, infinite time isn't at hand.

+#### About objects

+Also if you think you can do something like

+    $scope.user = $auth.me;
+    $scope.user.save();

+Which looks and sounds *totally legitimate*, dream on!
+Instead you need to create a promise, go out to the server, grab the thing back as a resource, then you have it.
+I kid you the fuck not.
+Angular, making life easier since Absolutely never.
+So here is the right "pattern" to be able to save:

+    $data.resources.users.me().$promise
+      .then(function(me) {
+        $scope.user = me;
+      });

+"But isn't that enormously ineffecient?
+Aren't you unnecessarily hitting the server and delaying the page load in order to conform to some bullshit ORM system?
+Oh I see, you're avoiding a race condit... no you aren't even doing that - you're simply narrowing the time window without solving the problem... a non-solution to a non-problem!"

+Yes!
+Now you get it!
+Welcome to modern programming.
+Have fun.

 ### Debugging

 Since this is all a web-app with a few hooks, you can debug it over usb like any other website.
 See [here](https://developers.google.com/web/tools/chrome-devtools/debug/remote-debugging/remote-debugging?hl=en).
 Essentially you type `chrome://inspect` inside of a modern version of chrome and if the magic is set up right, you can look at the current running app using the chrome inspector.